 As with any changes it takes some time to adjust, but everyone I know who has stopped using fabric softeners said they were just doing it out of habit or thought you were “supposed to,” and having stopped won’t ever go back.

 Can you remove fabric softener already in clothes?

 I tried a few things on my secondhand leggings which were full of fabric softener:

-- First I washed them a couple times but this didn’t do much.
+- I washed them a couple times but this didn’t do much.

-- Then I tried soaking them in water and castille soap for a few hours and this definitely made an impact although I could still smell the fabric softener
+- I tried soaking them in water and castile soap for a few hours and this definitely made an impact, although I could still smell the fabric softener.

-- The most recent thing I’ve tried is soaking them in some vinegar and water and this also seemed to have helped a bit, but the smell is still faintly there.
+- The most recent thing I’ve tried is soaking them in some vinegar and water.
+This also seemed to help a bit, but the smell is still faintly there.

 While I have gotten rid of most of the smell (and it doesn’t give me a headache anymore just wearing them) it’s difficult to say if I’m only removing the fragrance or the actual fabric softener coating.
 The leggings still have a slightly waxy feel to them but it’s hard to gauge if any progress has been made.
 Hopefully as I keep wearing and washing them I can get rid of more of the softener but I don’t know if they’ll ever be back to the way they were originally.

 If you have any other tips or suggestions for removing fabric softener please leave them in the comments!